CSALabsAutomation/azure-cosmosdb-lab/description.md

-In this scenario, you will implement a recommendation system for e-commerce using several Microsoft Azure services including Cosmos DB, Azure Functions, Event Hubs, Azure Synapse, Azure Storage, Azure Stream Analytics, Power BI, Azure Web Apps, and Logic Apps.
+In this lab, you will taken through a series of steps to implement key features of Azure Cosmos DB

 ### Learning Objectives